 How do I find out the dates of my exams?

-Your teacher will inform you and the information will be placed under the Timetables section of Blackboard approximately 1 week before the start of exams.
+Your teacher will inform you and the information will be placed under the Timetables section of Brightspace approximately 1 week before the start of exams.

 When will I find out my results?

-Preliminary results will be made available on BBL at the date and time specified by your teacher.
-The results on BBL will only tell you 'Pass' or 'Contact Brunel Language Centre'.
+Preliminary results will be made available on Brightspace at the date and time specified by your teacher.
+The results on Brightspace will only tell you 'Pass' or 'Contact Brunel Language Centre'.
 Full results will only be available as a certificate at the End of Course Ceremony and you will receive an invitation to this, which will detail the date, time and venue for this event.

 Where will I find my results?